MEET THE BOARD

 Building Committee Chair

 Jeff graduated from the University of Colorado and was an All American on the ski team.
 He co-founded Spyder skiwear in 1978 and ran the company until 1993.
-He is a member of the Urban Land Institute and serves on the ULI Colorado Apartment Council and the National ULI TOD Council.
+He is a member of the Urban Land Institute and served on the ULI Colorado Apartment Council and the National ULI TOD Council.
 Jeff was the developer of Maytag Mountain Ranch in Westcliffe and the managing partner and developer of Marabou in Steamboat Springs.
 Jeff also teamed with brother Jamie to develop Water Dance on Lake Dillon and Storm Mountain Ranch in Steamboat Springs.

-Capital Campaign Chair & Tennis Community Contact Person
+Capital Campaign Chair & Tennis Community Contact

 Becky moved to Steamboat 40 years ago and spent the last 30 as an insurance broker.
 She been a board member or trustee of the Steamboat Springs Winter Sports Club (awarded the John Fetcher Sustaining Member Award in 2002), the United Methodist Church, the Steamboat Community Players, the Steamboat Tennis Association, and New Frontiers for Women and Girls.
 Her most recent focus has been as a member of the Capital Campaign Committee for the $12,000,000 renovation and additions to the Old Town Hot Springs.

-Randy Salky moved to the Yampa Valley in 2005 with his wife and two daughters.
+Randy moved to the Yampa Valley in 2005 with his wife and two daughters.
 He has practiced law since 1988, primarily representing criminal defendants, divorce cases, family law, and mediation.
-Randy is a former handball player from his days living in Memphis, Tennessee, and started playing pickleball about eight years ago in Steamboat.
+Randy is a former handball player from his days living in Memphis, Tennessee, and started playing pickleball about ten years ago in Steamboat.
 Randy is the creator of Colorado's only ski-pee located at the "Milner Mall" and the Steamboat Jewish congregation's outdoor menorah.

 Loretta Conway, ex officio

-Pickleball Building Project Committee
+Building Project Committee